LIN3S/WordpressStandard/README.md

 ```
 $ composer install
 ```

-Check for references to `standard-wordpress` across the files and replace them with your project-name Copy `wp-config-custom-sample.php` to `wp-config-custom.php` and add database connection details Do the same `.htaccess.dist` to `.htaccess` customizing what you need.
+1. Check for references to `standard-wordpress` across the files and replace them with your project-name

+2. Customize into `wp-config-custom.php` the database connection details

+3. Also, check the `.htaccess` customizing what you need.

 To start using the template read its [`README.md`][4] located in `src\themes\ClientName`